Intercellular competitive growth dynamics with microenvironmental feedback: Introduction

-The growth of multicellular organisms is closely related to the environment in which they are located.
-The temperature of the environment \cite{Reinke2022} and the conditions of environmental resources \cite{Silva2022} are key factors that affect the lifespan of an organism.
-Organisms provide energy for cellular function and growth by using environmental resources for metabolism \cite{Heiden2009}.
-Energy for the preservation of normal cell functions such as growth, survival, apoptosis, differentiation and morphogenesis is provided by the microenvironment \cite{Liu2010PNAS,Vogel2006}.
-So we ask whether feedback exists in the organisms based on the surrounding environment?
-Here, we argue that the essence of intercellular competition is competition for the energy available in the microenvironment for cell growth.
-Although homeostasis in multicellular organisms can counteract external environmental changes, the cellular microenvironment can be altered if cancer occurs \cite{Hanahan2011,Hannafon2013} or suffering from metabolic diseases caused by the aging of the organism \cite{Wiley2021}.
-Cancer cells in the organisms have higher levels of glycolysis than normal cells \cite{Park2020}, so the organism will adjust its energy supply through the variable microenvironment to deal with the energy consumed by the rapid growth of cancer cells \cite{Papalazarou2018}.
+Homeostasis in multicellular organisms (that is, maintenance of the steady state that is essential for the survival of the organism) depends on a high degree of intercellular cooperation~\cite{Wen2022PRL}.
+For each cell, dynamic equilibrium is widely present in the microenvironment in which it lives~\cite{Meng2021}.
+Organisms provide energy for cellular function and growth by consuming mircoenvironmental resources for metabolism~\cite{Heiden2009}.
+Energy for the preservation of normal cellular functions, such as growth, survival, apoptosis, differentiation and morphogenesis, is provided by the microenvironment~\cite{Liu2010PNAS,Vogel2006}.
+However, aging and cancer are accompanied by changes in the state of the microenvironment.
+For instance, organisms suffering from metabolic diseases arising from aging can lead to microenvironmental imbalances~\cite{Wiley2021}.
+Cancer cells have higher levels of glycolysis than normal cells~\cite{Park2020}, and rapid reproduction of cancer cells thus consumes a lot of energy~\cite{Papalazarou2018}.
+Immune cells and cancer cells compete intensely for nutrients in TME, which is unsuitable for the survival of most functional cells~\cite{Anderson2020,Reinfeld2021}.

-Based on the biological fact that TME is not suitable for functional cell growth \cite{Anderson2020} and intercellular competition can remove senescent cells \cite{Nelson2017}, we propose intercellular competitive growth dynamics with microenvironmental feedback.
-The work of T. Wen {\it{et al.}} \cite{Wen2022PRL}, taking into account the effects due to periodic rhythms, reveals that cells in a state of alternating competitive and cooperative switching can extend lifespan.
-Their results allow us to recognize that the growth dynamics of cells may be related to the environment and state they are in.
-For instance, Tumour progression is profoundly influenced by interactions of cancer cells with their environment \cite{Truffi2020}.
+Based on the biological facts that TME is not suitable for functional cell growth~\cite{Anderson2020,Reinfeld2021} and intercellular competition can remove senescent cells~\cite{Nelson2017}, we propose intercellular competitive growth dynamics with microenvironmental feedback.
+The work of Wen {\it{et al.}} manifested that cells in a state of alternating competitive and cooperative switching (by taking into account the effects due to periodic rhythms) can extend lifespan~\cite{Wen2022PRL}.
+Their results inspired us to recognize that the growth dynamics of cells may be related to the environmental state they are living in.
+For instance, tumour progression is profoundly influenced by the interactions of cancer cells with their environment~\cite{Truffi2020}.
 Therefore, we let the microenvironmental state react on the competitive ability of functional cells according to the characteristics of functional cells in different microenvironmental states.
-Detailed models are shown in Sec. \ref{model}.